oublalkhalid/MStar-Diffusion/README.md

 ## Acknowledgments

-We thank the authors of SS-DDPM for their foundational work on star-shaped diffusion processes.
+We thank the authors of SS-DDPM for their initial foundational work on star-shaped diffusion processes.
 This work builds upon their insights to create a more practical and flexible framework.

-## Contact

-For questions, issues, or collaboration opportunities:
-- Create an issue in this repository
-- Email: [contact email]
-- Project page: [URL]

 ---